-- Develop Locally - On the developer's machine or environment the developer locally builds images, run containers, and test their containers.
+- Develop Locally - On the developer's machine with Docker Desktop Enterprise or in a shared development environment, the developer locally builds images, run containers, and test their containers.
 There are several types of files and their respective repositories that are used to build Docker images.

 - Version Control - This is used mainly for text-based files such as Dockerfiles,

 docker-compose.yml, and configuration files.
 Small binaries can also kept in the same version control.
-Examples of version control are git, svn, Team Foundation Server, VSTS, and Clear Case.
+Examples of version control are git, svn, Team Foundation Server, Azure DevOps, and Clear Case.